-1. Any consultations provided for in this recommendation shall take place within an advisory Committee, which shall consist of representatives of each Member State, with a representative of the Commission as chairman.
-Consultations shall be held immediately on request by a Member State or on the initiative of the Commission.

-2. The Committee shall meet when convened by its chairman.
-He shall provide the Member States, as promptly as possible, with all relevant information.

-3. Where necessary, consultation may be in writing only; in such case the Commission shall notify the Member States and shall specify a period within which they shall be entitled to express their opinions or to request an oral consultation.

-- 4. Consultation shall in particular cover: - (a) the existence of dumping or of a subsidy and the margin or amount thereof; - (b) the existence and extent of injury; - (c) the causal link between the dumped or subsidized imports and injury; - (d) the measures which, in the circumstances, are appropriate to prevent or remedy the injury caused by dumping or the subsidy and the ways and means for putting such measures into effect.
+- 1. Any consultations provided for in this decision shall take place within an Advisory Committee, which shall consist of representatives of each Member State, with a representative of the Commission as chairman.
+Consultations shall be held immediately on request by a Member State or on the initiative of the Commission. - 2.
+The Committee shall meet when convened by its chairman.
+He shall provide the Member States, as promptly as possible, with all relevant information. - 3.
+Where necessary, consultation may be in writing only; in such case the Commission shall notify the Member States and shall specify a period within which they shall be entitled to express their opinions or to request an oral consultation. - 4.
+Consultation shall in particular cover: - (a) the existence of dumping or of a subsidy and the methods of establishing the dumping margin or the amount of the subsidy; - (b) the existence and extent of injury; - (c) the causal link between the dumped or subsidized imports and injury; - (d) the measures which, in the circumstances, are appropriate to prevent or remedy the injury caused by dumping or the subsidy and the ways and means for putting such measures into effect.